YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ### Stochatic Gold Mining

-This uses a typical logic programming technique: generate-and-test.
+[This](Glod_Mining) uses a typical logic programming technique: generate-and-test.
 We also defined a simple library for positive rational numbers.
 The location of making recursive calls is shown to be important by this example.

+### Rational number arithmetic

+A [half-successful](ratexpr) treatment of relational arithmetic on (non-negative) rational numbers in OCanren.

 ## Learning OCaml